jonkracht/opus-two-serial-communication/README.md

 3. Save configuration either as the default or to a new, ideally informative name
     * For default, select "Save setup as dfl".
 The default is used when minicom is run from the terminal without explicitly pointing to a configuration file
     * For a new name, choose "Save setup as..".
-A name such as "ttyUSB0.opus-two-cs" is advantageous in that it conveys information about what setup the specific configuration is designed for.
+A name such as "ttyUSB0.opus-two-cs" is advantageous in that it conveys information about for what setup the specific configuration is to be used.

-Configuration files are saved to `/etc/minicom/` and are given names like `minirc.dfl` or `minirc.ttyUSB0.opus-two-cs`.
-An example configuration file `minirc.ttyUSB0.opus-two-cs` is included in this repository for reference.
+Configuration files are saved to `/etc/minicom/` and are given names like "minirc.dfl" or "minirc.ttyUSB0.opus-two-cs".
+An example configuration file "minirc.ttyUSB0.opus-two-cs" is included in this repository for refrence.
+Also, a template configuration file is included in the installation and located at `/usr/share/doc/minicom/examples/minirc.dfl`.